picdorsey/craft-pd/readme.md

 3. Install plugin in the Craft Control Panel under Settings > Plugins
 4. The plugin folder should be named `pd` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

-Pd works on Craft 2.4.x and Craft 2.5.x.
+PD works on Craft 2.4.x and Craft 2.5.x.